cscart/docs/en/developer_guide/api/entities/products.rst

         -   Product name—searches the name of the product as it appears on the storefront and in the Administration panel.
     *   -   code
         -   |
-        -   Product code—a **sorting** parameter that determines the identifier of the product that you use in your store.
+        -   Product code—a **sorting** parameter that searches the identifier of the product that you use in your store.
     *   -   amount
         -   |
         -   In stock—searches the number of products in the stock.